 To minimize the risk of drug interactions, keep a list of all medications your child is taking, including the dose, to share with your doctor or nurse practitioner at each appointment.
 It is important to talk to your doctor, nurse practitioner or pharmacist before giving your child any other medications.
 This includes prescription medications, over-the-counter medications, vitamins and herbal supplements.

-If your child vomits within 15 minutes of taking his medicine, you can repeat the
+If your child vomits within 15 minutes of taking his medicine, you can repeat the dose one time.

 If he vomits again, do not give him any more medication.
 Wait until the next scheduled dose and try again.